ClimateImpactLab/impact-calculations/docs/diagnostic.md

    results are not produced with the diagnostic run, but setting this to `true` will produce them.

+ - `do_fillin`: true or false; if true, an existing single folder is not deleted and only new files are added.

  - `csvvfile`: A path to a CSVV file to be used for the coefficients.
    This can be given as a subpath from the data directory; e.g., `social/parameters/mortality/.../....csv`.